• Skip to primary navigation

 glazing baked star cookies with jam using a pastry brush.

-Spread the icing on the perforated cookies and let set completely.
-Brush the whole cookies with a thin layer of jam.
+Step #5: Spread the icing on the perforated cookies and sprinkle them with a bit of granulated sugar.
+Brush the whole cookies with a thin layer of jam, but only when the iced cookies are set.

 filled star-shaped jam cookies and a bowl of jam with a spoon in it.

-Place a perforated star on top of each whole cookie and press gently.
-Fill the hole of the star with more jam and leave to set.
+Step #6: Place a perforated star on top of each whole cookie and press gently.
+Fill the hole of the star with more jam and leave it to set.

-Make in advance: You can make the Spitzbuben cookie dough in advance and refrigerate it for longer, overnight, or for a couple of days.
+Make ahead: The dough can be prepared in advance and refrigerated overnight or even for a couple of days.

-Let set for 5-10 minutes before transferring them to a wire rack.
-Otherwise, they will break when you try to move them.
+Let the baked cookies set for 5-10 minutes before transferring them to a wire rack; otherwise, they may break.

-Let the Spitzbuben cookies cool completely before icing and filling with jam.
+Let the cookies cool completely before icing and filling them with jam.

-You could use any kind of cutter you like.
-If you don't have a cutter use small round glasses to cut the dough.
+You can use any shape you like.
+If you don't have cookie cutters, use small glasses to cut the dough.
+For the holes, a piping nozzle works very well.

 How to ice Spitzbuben cookies?

-Mix icing sugar and 1-2 tablespoon lemon juice for a thick paste.
-Spread or pipe the paste onto perforated cookies; alternatively, fully ice them.
+Mix icing sugar with 1-2 tablespoons lemon juice to make a thick paste.
+Spread or pipe it onto the perforated cookies, or ice them completely if you prefer.
 Sprinkle with granulated sugar and let dry.

 How to store?

-You could layer them between pieces of parchment paper so that they don't stick to each other at all.
-But I usually don't bother.
+Store the cookies in an airtight container.
+You can layer them with parchment paper so they don't stick, although I usually don't bother.

 • close up of german coconut macaroons showing the inside.